-Registration information, for standardized tests (e.g., the College Level Examination Program (CLEP) and the PRAXIS Series are available in the Dean of Students Office (Preble Hall) or by calling 207-768-9601. ★
+Registration information for most standardized tests (e.g., the College Level Examination Program (CLEP) is available in the Dean of Students Office (Preble Hall) or by calling 207-768-9601.
+Registration information for the PRAXIS Series is available by calling 207-768-9419. ★